PrinceObasi/RaiderMatchTm/README.md

 ## Support

-For questions about RaiderMatch or Texas Tech CS internship opportunities, please contact the founder Prince Onyedikachi Emeka-Obasi (premekao@ttu.edu) on his ttech email.
+For questions about RaiderMatch or Texas Tech CS internship opportunities, please contact the founder, Prince Onyedikachi Emeka-Obasi (premekao@ttu.edu) on his email.

 ---